 An Introduction to Photo Editing with PhotoLine: Resizing, Cropping, Sharpening, Spotting

 When resizing, you mainly need to pay attention to whether you are resizing the entire image or just a layer.
 To resize the image, click Layout – Document – Scale Document (or Layout – Page – Scale Page).
 To scale a layer, use Layer – Scale Layer.
 Note that these all call up the same dialog, with Layer, Page, or Document preselected.
 Several modes are available, including Normal (pixels), Percent, and Resolution.
-Bicubic interpolation is often blindly recommended as it and some of the more advanced modes also sharpen the image; but for reduction, Bilinear interpolation followed by halo-controlled sharpening (discussed below) can produce superior results.
+Bicubic interpolation is often blindly recommended as it and some of the more advanced modes also sharpen the image; but for reduction, Bilinear interpolation followed by halo-controlled sharpening (discussed below) can sometimes produce superior results.
 And images always need sharpening after being resized.
-For enlargement, you may want to try Mitchell-Netravali.
+Lately, the method I have been using for both reduction and enlargement is Mitchell-Netravali.
+See A comparison of PhotoLine’s interpolation methods for more information.

 To change the document (“canvas”) size without resizing the image, use Layout – Document – Change Document Size.
 New Size mode sets the new size in pixels; in Resize mode, the document is resized by the pixel values.
 You may drag the image thumbnail around to position it inside the document, or use the Alignment buttons.

 Sharpening is usually performed at several key points in an image workflow, including after capturing an image, after resizing, and before printing.
 Sometimes images are creatively sharpened and/or blurred as well, such as to emphasize the subject vs. the surroundings.
 There are several ways to sharpen an image, and different methods are more applicable to different situations.
 The most common method is unsharp masking, which sounds counterintuitive as a method of sharpening but actually involves subtracting a slightly blurred copy of the image to leave behind a sharpened result.
 The dark side of a blurred edge is darkened, and the light side lightened, to increase the impression of sharpness.
 But as the effect is increased, visible halos appear, and the image will look oversharpened.
+Halos are a major issue because small sizes and high intensities are used for conventional sharpening.
+(High sizes and low intensities, or HiRaLoAm, are used to increase the local contrast or “clarity” of the image.
+I would refer you to the Very High Radius Unsharp Mask plugin for this as it has some advanced features.)
 It is possible to reduce the impression of halos by altering the mix of lightening and darkening that occurs in the sharpening process, as light halos tend to be more objectionable than dark ones.
 Other factors to consider are that sharpening tends to emphasize noise, that color noise is more objectionable than luminance noise, and that the visual impression of sharpness is almost entirely based on the luminance component of an image, not the color.
 For these reasons it is usually best to sharpen only the L channel.
 Another technique that may improve the result is to use an edge mask that permits only sharpening near edges, and prevents increasing noise in smooth areas such as the sky.

 Digital unsharp masking is usually based on a Gaussian-blurred version of the image; the effect of the blur takes the shape of a bell-shaped curve on either side of an edge.
 Another type of sharpening is called deconvolution, which technically requires knowing how the image was altered during its passage through the optical pathway (“convoluted”), and mathematically reversing it (“deconvoluting” or “deblurring”).
 Exact knowledge of the image convolution is seldom available, and deconvolution is sometimes disparaged for this reason.
 However, a number of algorithms have been developed that may approximate true deconvolution, and produce better results under certain circumstances than Gaussian unsharp masking.
 One way to approach deconvolution is the use of a disk blur rather than a Gaussian blur, as if the image had been convoluted into little circles by its passage through the aperture diaphragm (my theory anyway).
 The results of this type of sharpening are much smoother than Gaussian-blurred unsharp masking, and the halos are much less noticeable; but the effect may not be strong enough for some purposes.
 One guiding principle is that deconvolution is more applicable early in the workflow, especially first thing after capture; and that unsharp masking becomes more useful later on, especially before printing.

 The only application that I know of that provides unsharp masking, deconvolution, halo control, and edge masking is RawTherapee.
 Its Richardson–Lucy deconvolution may be the best choice for raw capture sharpening.
 Otherwise, I recommend sharpening with a plugin.
-I made the Fine USM Sharpen/Deblur filter with these features in mind; it can do what any other sharpening plugin can do, and a little more; and of course it works in PhotoLine.
-But unfortunately the disk deconvolution and edge masking steps may run slow with large images.
-Other plugins are available, such as FocalBlade, Nik Sharpener Pro, and Topaz InFocus.
+I made the Fine USM Sharpen/Deblur filter with these features in mind; it can do what other sharpening plugins can do, and a little more; and of course it works in PhotoLine.
+The disk deconvolution and edge masking steps may run slow with large images.

 The image that we have been working on has not been sharpened; I would normally have done it after processing the raw image, and again after resizing.
 Here I have applied mostly deconvolution, with a small amount of unsharp masking as well.
 Compare the final image with the original.

-Plugins like this only work on image layers.
+Plugins like this are generally appled to image layers.
+(Another option is to use a placeholder layer; it has its pros and cons; more about this later.)
 You may want to duplicate the background layer and sharpen it so that adjustment layers are still on top and active.
-Otherwise, select the top (visible) layer, use Edit – Merged Copy, then Edit – Paste as Layer.
+Otherwise, select the top visible layer, use Edit – Merged Copy, then Edit – Paste as Layer.
 This creates a “stamped” image layer on top of the other layers.
 Any adjustment layers underneath are now hidden by the image layer and no longer affect the image.

 After applying a filter or otherwise adjusting an image layer, you may mask it as we did with adjustment layers.
 Select the relevant layer, then use Layer – Layer Mask – Create, or click the Layer Mask button at the bottom of the Layers panel.
 A layer mask is created as a child layer of the image layer.